xbeat/Machine-Learning/README.md

 Data drift represents the change in data distribution over time that can degrade model performance.
 Detection requires comparing probability distributions between a reference dataset and production data using statistical measures to quantify the magnitude of drift.

+## Early Stopping Preventing Overfitting in Machine Learning

+Understanding Early Stopping Core Concepts

+Early stopping serves as a regularization technique that monitors model performance during training by evaluating a validation set after each epoch.
+When the validation error starts to increase while training error continues to decrease, it indicates potential overfitting.

 ## Avoid Multiple Function Calls with Tuple Unpacking

 Understanding Tuple Unpacking in Python